 According to the tale, a greedy Roman prefect wanted St. Margaret as his concubine.
 She blatantly refused and was made to suffer in her cell.
 Praying and pleading to God for the strength to fight a battle she can face, a dragon appeared and swallowed the saint.
 Inside the beast of the belly, she made a sign of the cross and the dragon burst open leaving her unharmed.

-What are the Folktales and Mythologies Associated with a Daisy Bloom?
+What are the Folktales and Mythologies Associated with Daisy Flowers?

-A famous Norse myth also talks about the association of Daisies with children.
-It is symbolic of the mythical figure Freya who was the goddess of fertility, motherhood, and childbirth.
+A famous Norse mythology also talks about the association of daisies with children.
+It is symbolic of the norse goddess Freya who was the deity of fertility, motherhood, and childbirth.
+She was also the goddess of love.

-What is the Spiritual Influence of a Daisy Floret?
+What is the Spiritual Influence of Daisy Flowers?

 What does a Daisy Floral Tattoo Symbolize?

-You have probably guessed by now that Daisies are a staple in many floral bouquets and indoor vases.
-Additionally, it is also adored as a garden ornamental in lawns or a potted plant in porches.
-Little did you know that these dainty flowers have traditional medicinal uses.
+You have probably guessed by now that daisies are a staple in many floral arrangements or as a bouquet of daisies.
+It has a long vase life when stored in fresh water and is the perfect gift for a family or best friend.
+Additionally, it is also adored as a garden ornamental in lawns or a potted plant in porches that can attract bees and other pollinators.

 Meanwhile, Australian remedies also made use of the flowers.
 It was infused in a tea to treat common gastrointestinal and respiratory tract disorders such as asthma.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.